Transport in Paris: The Predecessor to the Metro: The Petite Ceinture

 In 1850 the government decided to create the Chemin de fer de Ceinture, a railroad line around the city periphery, to connect the main stations that until then had to shuttle freight between them across Paris's streets.
 Construction began from 1851, the first sections were opened later the same year, and its Rive Droite section was operational by the end of 1852.

 The Nord company Paris-Auteuil passenger line opened from 1854.
 The Chemin de fer de Ceinture rail companies were loath to open their freight line to passenger service (that they thought would encumber freight transport), but eventually gave in to government pressure and opened five Rive Droite passenger stations that opened for service from 14 July 1862.
 With the opening of the Rive Gauche section from 1867, and the completion of a connection between the Auteuil and Rive Droite sections in 1869, passengers could travel in an uninterrupted ring, through twenty-five stations, around the capital.

 The Chemin de fer de Petite Ceinture (that had become 'Petite' from 1882 because of the construction of a wider ring of Grande Ceinture rail) was almost a predecessor to the Paris métro: it carried more than twenty million passengers in 1889, and forty million in the year of the 1900 Paris Exposition.
 After the first Paris metro line opened that year Ceinture passenger numbers dropped steadily; 24 million in 1910 and 12 million in 1920, and it ran up a large deficit each year.
 In 1931, the Municipal Council decided to stop passenger service.
 On 31 July 1934 the train service was replaced by a bus line around the city.

 The Métro

 Paris was well behind other cities in having its own Metro; London (1863), New York City (1868), Berlin (1878), Budapest (1896) and Vienna (1898).
-The project was delayed due to political battles about where it would run; the railways, supported by the government, wanted a system that would connect the different stations with each other and with the Paris suburbs, while the City of Paris wanted a system that would operate only inside the twenty arrondissements.
+The project was delayed by political battles about where it would run; the railways, supported by the government, wanted a system that would connect the different stations with each other and with the Paris suburbs, while the City of Paris wanted a system that would operate only inside the twenty arrondissements.
 In 1898, with the 1900 Paris Universal Exposition approaching, the city won the battle.
 Work began on the first six lines, totaling 65 kilometres.

 The first line was between Porte de Vincennes and Porte-Maillot, which served the Exposition site at the Grand Palais.
 Line 2 between Porte Dauphine and Nation opened in April 1903.
 The line between Etoile and Nation (now line number 6) was finished in 1905.
 The new system crossed the Seine via two bridges, at Passy and Bercy; a third, at Austerlitz, was added.
 In April 1905, the first tunnel under the river was opened.
 By 1970 there were six tunnels under the Seine and five bridges used by the Metro lines within the city.